- Try this Sample Quiz.

 How many litres does the tank hold when full?CorrectIncorrect

 - The fuel tank is ¾ full.
-The motorist has to add fuel to the remaining ¼.
+The motorist has to add fuel to the remaining ¼ of a tank.

 - The motorist adds 12 litres of fuel to fill the remaining ¼ of a tank.